PawiX25/PeerCode/README.md

 ## File Management

 - Create new files using the + button in the sidebar
-- Choose from multiple file types (JS, HTML, CSS, TXT)
+- Choose from multiple file types (JS, HTML, CSS, TXT, PY, RB, PHP, MD)
 - Switch between files using the sidebar
 - Files are automatically saved locally